History

 THE YEAR WAS 1948

-Don Lee opened the doors on what would become one of the oldest independent automobile dealerships in the State of Oregon.
-However, his love of cars and entrepreneurial spirit began years before.
+In 1948, Don Lee opened the doors to what would become one of Oregon’s longest-standing independent automobile dealerships.
+But his passion for cars and entrepreneurial spirit had been taking shape for years before that.

 LEAVING THE FAMILY FARM

-The initial success of his new business abruptly stopped when Union Oil told Don that they would no longer lease their property for car sales, and he needed to choose between being a car salesman or oilman.
-Thankfully, in 1948, a sliver of land popped up for sale on North Lombard Street.
-With all of their savings, Don and wife Beverly, purchased the empty field for $3,000 and moved their cars to the new site.
-This was the beginning of Don Lee Motors.
+However, in a sudden turn of events, Union Oil informed Don that they would no longer lease their properties for car sales, forcing him to make a difficult choice: remain in the oil business or pursue his passion for cars.
+In 1948, fate intervened when a small piece of land on North Lombard Street came up for sale.
+With their savings, Don and his wife, Beverly, purchased the plot for $3,000 and moved their inventory to the new location.
+This marked the official founding of Don Lee Motors.

 img046